 Shortly put, HIPAA obliges medical providers, business associates, insurers, and developers to conduct their activity regarding the patient’s information without exposing it to risks associated with sharing, transferring, storing, or using the patient’s information.
 In this article, we will focus on HIPAA-compliant credit card processing solutions as an essential element of most patient-hospital interactions.
 Every time a patient receives services offline or through a telehealth app, they will need to complete payment.

 For the medical industry, HIPAA compliance, including HIPAA-compliant credit card processing practices, is the most important criteria for being deemed as a lawful provider since HIPAA violations can entail penalties, license loss, or even criminal charges.
 They also undermine the healthcare organization’s reputation and show patients they should never trust it.

-Therefore, if you run a medical office, provide telemedicine services for therapists and patients, help the provider institution with maintenance/service, store or process the personal patient’s information, you should be compliant with the HIPAA requirements concerning the online payment processing for telemedicine services.
+Therefore, if you run a medical office, provide telemedicine services for therapists and patients, help the provider institution with maintenance/service, store or process the personal patient’s information, your payments must be in accordance with Hipaa’s payment processing requirements.
 Here’s what the situation is as of now.

 Telehealth Industry Overview: Current State and Stats

 Even though the mhealth and telehealth industry is more than 40 years old, it’s because of the COVID-19 pandemic that it became extremely popular.
 The demand for remote care made both providers and patients prefer convenient telehealth solutions that cut long queues at hospitals and enhance care in rural areas.